elastic/elastic-charts/wiki/overview.md

 The `pointStyleAccessor` prop expects a callback function which will be called on _every_ `datum` in _every_ line or area series with the signiture below.
 This callback should return a color `string` or a partial `PointStyle`, which will override any series-level styles for the respective `datum`.
 You are passed `geometryId` to identify the series the `datum` belongs to and the raw `datum` to derive conditions against.

+Return types:
+- `Color`: Color value as a `string` will set the point `stroke` to that color
+- `RecursivePartial<PointStyle>`: Style values to be merged with base point styles
+- `null`: Keep existing point style

 ```ts
 type PointStyleAccessor = (
   datum: RawDataSeriesDatum,
   geometryId: GeometryId,
 ) => RecursivePartial<PointStyle> | Color | null;
 ```

+> Note: When overriding bar or point styles be mindful of performance and these accessor functions will be call on every bar/point is every series.
+Precomputing any expensive task before rendering.